 The average income is considerably higher in TW1 compared to the London average with some 75% of local residents describing themselves as associate professionals, professionals, managers or directors.

 Twickenham also happens to be the home of English Rugby.
-The famous Twickenham stadium can be found on the border between TW1 and TW2.
+We can find the famous Twickenham stadium on the border between TW1 and TW2.